 Finding: Complies as Proposed.
-The proposed changes include new standards to allow mobile food carts in employment zones and other zones with a special event permit.
-The City Commission also agreed to expand the authorization for transitory mobile food carts on lands zoned Mixed Use Employment, Campus Industrial and Industrial, as well as in the Willamette Falls Downtown District (the only zone which currently allows exterior carts).
-Food carts located in these areas must be moved at least once every 24 hours.
-The City Commission also authorized the location of both transitory and non-transitory food carts within the Institutional zone to provide additional food options at Clackamas Community College.
-Food carts can add vibrancy and increase visitors to underutilized parcels of land without permanently displacing traditional development, though can have the result of delaying future redevelopment of the sites on which they operate and can have poor aesthetics if not properly mitigated.
-Carts can also provide a greater variety of dining options, particularly for those in employment and educational areas with limited options and/or time to eat and can also reduce vehicle miles travelled if people choose to walk to food carts nearby rather than drive to a restaurant or carts in other cities.
+The proposed changes include new standards to allow mobile mobile food units in employment zones and other zones with a special event permit.
+The City Commission also agreed to expand the authorization for transitory mobile mobile food units on lands zoned Mixed Use Employment, Campus Industrial and Industrial, as well as in the Willamette Falls Downtown District (the only zone which currently allows exterior carts).
+Mobile food units located in these areas must be moved at least once every 24 hours.
+The City Commission also authorized the location of both transitory and non-transitory mobile food units within the Institutional zone to provide additional food options at Clackamas Community College.
+Mobile food units can add vibrancy and increase visitors to underutilized parcels of land without permanently displacing traditional development, though can have the result of delaying future redevelopment of the sites on which they operate and can have poor aesthetics if not properly mitigated.
+Carts can also provide a greater variety of dining options, particularly for those in employment and educational areas with limited options and/or time to eat and can also reduce vehicle miles travelled if people choose to walk to mobile food units nearby rather than drive to a restaurant or carts in other cities.